Vaccination in India: Coronavirus

 India has been vaccinating against coronavirus since 16 January 2021.

 Rotavirus

 India's implementation of the rotavirus vaccine in its Universal Immunisation Programme has saved many children's lives.

 Nearly every child in every country globally experiences at least one rotavirus infection in early childhood.
-However, in India, children are more likely to get this infection multiple times, and children in India are more likely to die from it.
+However, in India, children are more likely to get this infection multiple times as well as more likely to die from it.

 A rotavirus vaccine is available.
-This vaccine is highly effective and has been preventing half of the severe rotovirus diarrhea cases which would occur in India otherwise.
+This vaccine is highly effective and has prevented approximately 50% of severe rotavirus diarrhea cases in India.
 Scientists in India produce vaccines for this disease which are special for India only.

 HPV

 As of 2019 the Indian government is scaling up efforts to promote the HPV vaccine for girls to prevent cervical cancer.
 This effort began in 2008 with the introduction of one sort of vaccine and in 2018 the government began providing a newer version of the vaccine.